-- A Bluetooth phone with music capability can be paired to the vehicle as a phone and a music player at the same time. - Up to 10 devices can be paired to the Bluetooth system. - The pairing process is disabled when the vehicle is moving. - Pairing only needs to be completed once, unless the pairing information on the mobile phone changes or the mobile phone is deleted from the system. - One Bluetooth device can be connected to the Bluetooth system at a time.

-If multiple paired cell phones are within range of the system, the system connects to the paired cell phone in the order that they were last used in the system.
-To link to a different paired phone, see "Linking to a Different Phone" later in this section.
+- A Bluetooth phone with music capability can be paired to the vehicle as a phone and a music player at the same time. - Up to 10 devices can be paired to the Bluetooth system. - Pairing only needs to be completed once, unless the pairing information on the mobile phone changes or the mobile phone is deleted from the system. - One Bluetooth device can be connected to the Bluetooth system at a time. - If multiple paired cell phones are within range of the system, the system connects to the paired cell phone in the order that they were last used in the system.
+To link to a different paired phone, see "Linking to a Different Phone" later in this section